This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Thank you for your support!

 Instructions

 - Heat ghee in a kadai or a pan.
-Add 2 tbsp of ghee.
+Add 2 tablespoon of ghee.
 When ghee is hot, add the cashews, and roast till slightly brown.
 Remove it to the plate and set it aside.

 - In the same kadai, add the sooji.
 On a low flame roast the sooji for 2-3 minutes, stirring continuously.
 Remove the sooji onto the plate and set it aside.Note: The sooji absorbs the ghee and blooms up when roasted.